-California sexual harassment law is responsive to the complexities of sexual and gender identities in today's workplace.
-The simplistic image of a male supervisor demanding sexual favors from a female employee is no longer the only kind of sexual harassment that courts understand.
+California sexual harassment law is responsive to the complexities of sexual and gender identities in today’s workplace.
+The simplistic image of a male supervisor demanding sexual favors from a female employee is no longer the only kind of sexually harassing behavior that courts understand.

 Example: A homosexual supervisor requests sexual favor from a male subordinate in return for a raise.18

 Example: The coworkers of a male employee make pervasive comments and explicit jokes about his sexuality.19